Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 Ground Speed Indicator
 ----------------------

 Provides the aircraft's ground speed in knots, and is calibrated from 0 to 1999 knots.
 Requires INS for accurate presentation.
-If INS off, can register a value of up to 150 knots when parked.
+If INS off, can register any value of up to 150 knots when motionless on ground.

 True Airspeed Indicator